tokyojack/Kit-Kore/README.md

 ## Usage

-When two players join the server, the game will automatically start and function.

-When the last man is standing, it'll reset and restart the server.
+When you join, you'll automatically gain a kit-selector where you're able to pick your kit, then battle with other players.

 ##

 Now you've just obtained the plugin!
-Uh oh, this is reminding me too much of the Hunger Games ```●﹏●```.
+No way, I should of won that battle!
+Only if my PC wasn't so slow ```(ノಠ益ಠ)ノ彡┻━┻```.